nar17/AL395_mybots/README.md

 # 	Ontology:
 In solution.py, the robot is generated from a rootlink of fixed size and position.
-There is a 50% probability of the robot growing a "leg" in any of the +y, -y, -x, and +z direction.
-Each of these legs will consist of 2-3 links of random size.
-Each link is connected to the previous link at its center with a revolute joint that has a randomized axis.
-Every link has a 50% probability of being green or blue.
-Green links have a touch sensor neuron, blue links have no neuron, and every joint has a motor neuron.
+From the rootlink, two legs grow from the rootlink origin.
+Each leg consists of randomly-sized links connected by center-placed, revolute joints with randomized axis.
+The legs are symmetrical across the X-Z plane, and they grow in the positive-Z, negative-X, and positive- or negative-Y directions.
+Each link is randomly assigned either a green color, indicating the presence of a sensor neuron, or a blue color, indicated no neurons.

 The following images shows a diagram of the robot's ontology and an example of a randomized robot: